State guide

 Most visits center on two towns about an hour apart on the toll road.

-• Morelia is the capital: a pink-stone colonial center, a working cathedral, and one of the better regional food scenes in Mexico.
-Base here for comfort and flights.
+• Morelia is the capital: a rose-pink volcanic-stone colonial center under a UNESCO listing, with a working cathedral, an aqueduct, and one of the best regional food scenes in Mexico.
+Base here for comfort and for the flights.
+Don’t leave without gazpacho moreliano (a spiced fruit cup), carnitas, corundas (triangular tamales), and a sopa tarasca.

-• Patzcuaro is smaller and slower, built around its lake and the villages that ring it.
-This is Day of the Dead country, with the candlelit vigils on Janitzio island.
+• Patzcuaro is smaller and slower, an arts-and-crafts Pueblo Magico of white-and-red adobe built around its lake and the Purepecha villages that ring it: Tzintzuntzan for its old convent and straw work, Santa Clara del Cobre for hammered copper.
+This is Day of the Dead country, with the candlelit vigils on Janitzio island reached by launch across the lake.

-• The monarch reserves (El Rosario, Sierra Chincua) sit east toward the Mexico State line, reached on day trips or from Angangueo.
+• The monarch reserves, El Rosario and Sierra Chincua, sit east toward the Mexico State line, reached on day trips or from the mountain town of Angangueo.
+You hike or ride a horse up to clearings where the fir trees hang heavy with millions of butterflies.

 Is it safe?